tymyrddin/purple/source/docs/audits/nis2/hazards.md

 * Document actions taken and the reasons behind them.
 * Update procedures and controls based on lessons learned.
 * Feed insights back into your risk assessment and control selection.

+When the same class of incident recurs after a corrective action was verified as complete, the corrective action addressed the surface condition but left an assumption intact.
+The question worth asking is not why the corrective action failed but what the organisation believed about this control that made the recurrence seem impossible.
+That belief is what needs to be corrected.

 ## Mandatory reporting has deadlines